How To Teach Guitar

 Download the free lesson plan

-All of the backing tracks can also be used with intermediate and more advanced students This one is great for using when learning to play bar chords or when working on solo lines using the Am Pentatonic scale etc
+All of the backing tracks can also be used with intermediate and more advanced guitar students This one is great for using when learning to play bar chords or when working on solo lines using the Am Pentatonic scale etc

 A to G Backing Track

-A Video "Walk Through" Of The Lessons
+A Video "Walk Through" Of The Lesson

 Guitar Lesson 4